NativeScript/nativescript-cli/lib/services/livesync/android-livesync-tool.md

-# android-livesync-library
+# android-livesync-tool
-Library for livesyncing changes to a NativeScript application on Android.
+Tool for livesyncing changes to a NativeScript application on Android.

 ## Usage
-The library has a few public methods that allow file manipulation to the files of a NativeScript application and provide control for refreshing the application.
-Restarting the application if necessary should be done by the user of this library.
+The tool has a few public methods that allow file manipulation to the files of a NativeScript application and provide control for refreshing the application.
+Restarting the application if necessary should be done by the user of this tool.

 ### Getting an instance